 Many of the play ideas I post here happen as a result of my children taking some everyday materials and experimenting.
 Having a well stocked making box (which really doesn’t mean lots of expensive art materials) and permission to help themselves to some of our kitchen supplies often leads to all sorts of creativity and learning.
-Today’s post is an example of how a fusion of two materials can produce lots of thinking about maths, dimensions, construction, creativity, roleplay and of course plenty of fun.
+Today’s post is an example of how a fusion of two materials can produce lots of thinking about maths, dimensions, construction, creativity, role-play and of course plenty of fun.

-Play dough and cocktail sticks
+Play dough and toothpicks

 You know we use play dough at lot in our house.
 I think it might just be the one play material we’d pick above all others.
 We’ve played with it week in week out for almost nine years!
 I’ve talked before about how much learning can be included in playdough play but the key thing to get the most from it is to mix things up a little.
-In my Let’s Play Dough e-book (which you can download for free, just click on the link) I’ve given you a list of 52 different materials to combine with your dough – so if you want, you can have a whole year’s worth of new play dough experiences.
-Take a look and see if there’s something there you’ve never used.

 She wondered if the playdough would work as a ‘glue’ to hold the cocktail sticks together – and look what happened.